 As the name implies, the RS Softshell is quite soft.
 The entire jacket is form-fitting and very stretchy.
 No matter the activity, from running to biking to skiing, this jacket can move without feeling restrictive.
 The sizing is very form-fitting.
 While our main tester, 5'11", 175lbs, usually fits size medium or large in Solomon products, the RS large was snug.

-The thicker material that gives the RS Softshell it's high level of comfort and breathability also make it heavier and less packable than the ultralight models we tested.
+The thicker material that gives the RS Softshell its high level of comfort and breathability also makes it heavier and less packable than the ultralight competitor models that we tested.
 There is no dedicated stuff pouch, and even if there were, it would be bulky.
 Fortunately, when running on cold days, we never felt overheated and therefore didn't need to pack the RS away.

 With reflective blazes on the chest and right shoulder, the RS Softshell has decent nighttime reflectivity — but it could be better.
 With drivers more distracted than ever, the standard for urban running jackets should be 360-degree reflective markings making you as visible as possible.
 The RS falls a bit short, but the reflective markings it does have are quite bright and noticeable.

 Other noteworthy features include the previously mentioned stretchy back material and the front snap that allows you to open up the zipper for ventilation and keep the jacket from falling off.

 If you are in need of a highly breathable running or cross country ski layer, the RS Softshell is a great option.
 While the price is a bit high considering the overall performance, it does offer temperature regulation that competes with the best running jackets we have tested.